 Always Be Curious

 As a therapist, my job is often to help my clients slow down long enough to recognize their own thoughts or habits or relationship patterns.
-We move so quickly through life - especially us always-busy Americans - that we don't stop to make helpful connections and think through the moments that really could have the power to change things for the better.
+We move so quickly through life, especially us always-busy Americans, that we don't stop to make helpful connections and think through the moments that really could have the power to change things for the better.

 Viktor Frankl is another expert I wish I could chat with over a coffee.
 A psychologist and Austrian survivor of Holocaust camps, he may have said it best when he explained “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom”.
 He also said “Everything can be taken from a man but one thing: the last of human freedoms - to choose one’s attitude in any given set of circumstances, to choose one's own way”.